 When it comes time to do something about wait times, remember that technology can be your ally.
 For example, call-back solutions like Fonolo can help eliminate hold time, while also reducing abandon rates and telco costs in the call center.

+CRM technology allows businesses to have proper relationships with customers all the way from the shop floor to the call center — take advantage of it.
 This approach can also extend to proactively contacting customers, for example, sending electronic communication about relevant promotions, follow-up calls to ensure satisfaction, etc.

-Fostering relationships with customers can significantly increase the likelihood of exceeding their expectations, turning them in to advocates of your brand.
+Fostering relationships with customers can significantly increase the likelihood of exceeding their expectations, turning them into advocates of your brand.